cntaylor/gtsam-python-docker-vscode/README.md

 ## Docker is made, now what
 ### Running your own code
-* In VS Code, install the `Remote - Containers` extension.
+* In VS Code, install the `Dev Containers` extension.
 * Copy the Dockerfile in the `to-copy` directory into the directory that has your code
 * Open up a VS Code window for the directory with your code in it (may want the code to be in `\\WSL$` somewhere -- not needed but supposed to be faster)
-* Call `Remote-Containers: Open Folder in Container` (use F1 and start typing).
+* Call `Dev Containers: Open Folder in Container` (use F1 and start typing).
 Use the directory with your code in it and tell it to use the `From Dockerfile` option
-* Under extensions, find the `Python` extension and install it in the Dev container
+* Under extensions, find the `Python` extension and install it in the Dev container.
+(This last time I also had to install the Jupyter extension in the container)

 You can now run your Python code in the Docker container.
 If you put a `#%% `at the top of your Python file, it will treat it like a Docker container and the output (including plots/graphics!) will show up inside of VScode